AvAkanksh/Bug-Fix/Readme.md

 - use netstat -atp (this lists a-  (all) t - (tcp6 and tcp) and p - (PID) )

 - use netstat -atp | grep {keyword}

+- use netstat -h  (or) man netstat ; for further help